reactive/data-client/docs/graphql/api/Entity.md

 ### static infer(args, indexes, recurse): pk? {#infer}

-Allows Rest Hooks to build a response without having to fetch if its entities can be found.
+Allows Reactive Data Client to build a response without having to fetch if its entities can be found.

 Returning `undefined` will not infer this entity